 - 1. From the Control Center, navigate to Preferences | Starling Two-Factor Authentication. - 2.
-In the Join to Starling and enable Two-Factor Authentication pane, click Starling Join Settings. - 3.
-On the Starling Two-Factor Authentication dialog, use the Product TIMs drop-down to select a valid Safeguard Authentication Services with One Identity Hybrid subscription license.
+In the Join to Starling and enable Two-Factor Authentication pane, click Starling Join Settings.

+3. On the Starling Two-Factor Authentication dialog, use the Product TIMs dropdown to select a valid Safeguard Authentication Services license.